toonMarty/alx-backend-storage/0x00-MySQL_Advanced/README.md

 * This script uses attributes formed and split for computing the lifespan
 * This script can be executed on any database

+# 4. Buy buy buy
+a SQL script that creates a trigger that decreases the quantity of an item after adding a new order.
+Quantity in the table items can be negative.